 Interim Measures.
 Interim measures which are designed to support and protect the complainant and the respondent or the President's Office community may be considered or implemented at any time during the complaint, investigation or any appeal process, including during a request for information or advice, informal resolution, or a formal complaint proceeding.
-Interim measures may include; but, not be limited to: restrictions on contact; work-schedule alteration; or changes in work locations.
+Interim measures may include; but, not be limited to: paid administrative leave, restrictions on contact; work-schedule alteration; or changes in work locations.
 These interim measures are subject to review and revision throughout the processes described within these procedures.

 IX.
-COMPLAINT PROCEDURES
+INFORMAL/FORMAL COMPLAINT PROCEDURES